Characterization of manifolds of constant curvature by ruled surfaces: Characterization of extrinsically flat surfaces and space forms

 \begin{theorem} There exist extrinsically flat surfaces in $\mathbb{H}^2\times\mathbb{R}$ and $\mathbb{S}^2\times\mathbb{R}$ which do not make a constant angle with $\partial_t$.
 In addition, the principal direction with vanishing principal curvature must be orthogonal to $\partial_t$. \end{theorem} \begin{proof} Since there exists a constant angle surface tangent to any given 2-plane, every constant angle surface is ruled, and neither $\mathbb{H}^2\times\mathbb{R}$ nor $\mathbb{S}^2\times\mathbb{R}$ is a space form, then Theorem \ref{Theor::CharSpcFraRuledSurf} implies that there exists an extrinsically flat surface which is not ruled and, consequently, such surface can not be of constant angle.

 Concerning the direction $\mathbf{e}_1$ of the principal curves with vanishing principal curvature, if it were $g(\mathbf{e}_1,\partial_t)\not=0$.
-Then, we would conclude that $R^M_{2113}=0$, which implies that the corresponding extrinsically surface is ruled (see calculations in the paragraph before this theorem).
+Then, we would conclude that $R^M_{2113}=0$, which implies that the corresponding extrinsically surface is ruled (see calculations in the proof of Prop. \ref{prop::CteAnglSurfAreRuled}).
 Therefore, we must have $g(\mathbf{e}_1,\partial_t)=0$. \end{proof}